ACTION MACHINE INC

 After design validation, the part is brought into the physical world.
 And better yet, steps are documented, so it can be repeated in the future.

 Engineers outline machining steps, creating computer-aided manufacturing (CAM) programs and documentation as needed to produce the part.
-Once made,
+Once made, additional testing ensures it meets all performance parameters.

 The Manifold Block